ALU Primer

 Two’s Complement

 This brings us to the two’s complement system, the most widely used.
 It not only solves the negative zero issue but also makes arithmetic operations align seamlessly.
 With two’s complement, you flip the bits and add 1 to get the negative of a number.
-The reason as to why this works might not seem intuitive at all(At least it was not to me when I was first learning about binary).
-This process is very straightforward hardware-wise as it can be achieved by minimally modifying the adder circuitry.
+The reason it works may not seem intuitive at first; it definitely did not to me when I first learned about binary.
+From a hardware perspective, though, the process is straightforward because it requires only minor changes to the adder circuitry.

 I think the “Why Inversion and Adding One Works” chapter of this article does a great job at explaining the mathematical intuition behind complements.